pierrj/ecc_caller/README.md

 Conda installation instructions coming soon!

+ecc_caller was written to run in a RedHat Enterprise Linux environment with GNU bash version 4.2.46(20)-release.

 ecc_caller requires the following software.
 Make sure these are added to PATH:
 * cutadapt version 2.4
 * BWA MEM version 0.7.17-r1188